vishal-reddy/boilerplate-java/README.md

-# Java / Boilerplate
+# Kotlin / Boilerplate

-This template will help you through the process of deploying a WeDeploy Java container.
+This template will help you through the process of deploying a WeDeploy Java container with Kotlin code.

 > [This template will help you through the process of deploying a WeDeploy Java container.](http://wedeploy.com/docs/other/java.html)